EssaSaeed/pixel-pad/README.md

 # pixel-pad
-A fun little project to put together some HTML, CSS, JavaScript and jQuery.
+A fun little project to put together some HTML, CSS, Javascript and jQuery.